sahwar/Bulogos/Coincidentia-Oppositorum.md

-https://en.wikipedia.org/wiki/Unity_of_opposites (coincidentia oppositorum, YinYang THE ALL of Hermetism/Hermeticism...) http://faculty.washington.edu/smcohen/320/heracli.htm
+the bookhttpshttps://en.wikipedia.org/wiki/Unity_of_opposites (coincidentia oppositorum, YinYang THE ALL of Hermetism/Hermeticism...) http://faculty.washington.edu/smcohen/320/heracli.htm

 https://www.youtube.com/watch?v=o_BRTkPl0no (The Tao of Philosophy - Alan Watts - audio-lecture...
 'All sense experiences are vibrations of the Self... it is THE ALL pretending to be all of us and everything else...')